frel-rs/frel/doc/10_language/standard_templates.md

-# Standard Fragments
+# Standard Fragment Templates

-These fragments are part of the standard library.
+These fragment templates are part of the standard library.

-## Basic fragments
+## Basic fragment templates

 ### Text